-The Opening Keynote and Summit chair is David L. Ashley RADM (retired) US Public Health Service – Research Professor, Department of Population Health Sciences , School of Public Health, Georgia State University
+The 2022 Opening Keynote and Summit chair was delivered by David L. Ashley RADM (retired) US Public Health Service – Research Professor, Department of Population Health Sciences , School of Public Health, Georgia State University

-The Closing Keynote will be given by Dr Vaughan Rees – Director of the Center for Global Tobacco Control, Harvard T.H.
+The Closing Keynote was given by Dr Vaughan Rees – Director of the Center for Global Tobacco Control, Harvard T.H.
 Chan School of Public Health

 RADM (retired) US Public Health Service: Research Professor

 School of Public Health - Georgia State University